Using E-mail Safely and Well

 A practical impediment to effective interception of meaningful data in transit is the datagram routing that underlies the Internet: datagrams are packets of information with origin and destination information; store-and-forward transmission allows these datagrams to be sent through the Internet via different routes from other packets in a message stream.
 Routing tables can be updated in real time to reflect changes in traffic density or availability of specific links to other destinations on the Internet, so there is no guarantee that packets from the same message will travel the same route or arrive in the proper sequence (sequence numbers allow reassembly of the original message).
 Therefore seizing individual packets at random anywhere other than the origin and destination of packets is unlikely to result in very much result for the effort.

-Nonetheless, best practices do recommend that encryption be used for communication
+Nonetheless, best practices do recommend that encryption be

-(VPN) for communication with established trading partners.
-VPN software is also
+Virtual Private Networks (VPN) for communication with established trading

-available for “tunneling” through the Internet from a remote workstation over
+partners.
+VPN software is also available for “tunneling” through the Internet

-non-secure communications lines.
-A simple example of such a link-encryption
+from a remote workstation over non-secure communications lines.
+A simple

-function is the Web-based e-mail services that use
+example of such a link-encryption function is the Web-based email services that

 Using “VPN tunneling software” as a search string in the GOOGLE search engine brought up hundreds of hits, many of them for specific products and data sheets, so I am sure you will be able to find a solution that fits your needs.

-In your specific case, the fact that some of the e-mail might include confidential patient data means that the relatively modest investment in VPN technology would make a lot of sense for you in complying with your local legal requirements for protecting such data.
+In your specific case, the fact that some of the email might include confidential patient data means that the relatively modest investment in VPN technology would make a lot of sense for you in complying with your local legal requirements for protecting such data.
 But once you have the VPN in place, please make sure that all your users have also implemented driver-level data encryption on their computers so that the received, decrypted data are not susceptible to discover if someone steals their laptop or home computer.

-One morning I received a bounce for an e-mail that I didn’t send.
+One morning I received a bounce for an email that I didn’t send.

-Now, partly because I don’t like opening potentially executable code automatically, I don’t use HTML-enabled e-mail, so it is not feasible for a worm to launch infected messages from my system; in addition, my BitDefender antivirus is automatically updated, so it’s unlikely that I would be infected.
+Now, partly because I don’t like opening potentially executable code automatically, I don’t use HTML-enabled email, so it is not feasible for a worm to launch infected messages from my system; in addition, my BitDefender antivirus is automatically updated, so it’s unlikely that I would be infected.
 Finally, I don’t open unexpected attachments in native (executable) mode: I use a utility (Keyview, in my case) to examine the content as text.
 So this is what I saw in the text of the “bounced” message:

 * * *